 Bacteriophages are far from being simple organisms.
 They are very complex and our science seems to be scratching the surface in understanding their full potential.
 One of the unique aspects of bacteriophages is that two defining classifications of phages; virulent and temperate.

 The temperate bacteriophages use both the lytic and lysogenic processes.
-The lysogenic process involves the phage to embed its DNA into the host’s genome.
-It does not kill the host rapidly by means of rapid replication, but rather lives quietly within the bacterium genome.
+The lysogenic process involves the phage embedding its DNA into the host’s genome.
+It does not kill the host rapidly by means of rapid replication but rather lives quietly within the bacterium genome.
 When the bacterium replicates, the phage’s DNA is also passed on to the newly formed bacteria.
 Temperate bacteriophages are able to switch from lysogenic to lytic replication.
 Should the bacteriophage find itself under circumstances of stress or the need to survive, it will switch to the lytic process.

 Phages and immunoregulating properties

 The research around the topic of immunomodulation and bacteriophages brought opposing views.
 Most studies seem to incline towards the aspect that bacteriophages do in fact help modulate our immune system, whilst others claim the opposite.
-An interesting aspect was noticing that those studies which noted that phages did give a positive immunomodulating effect to patients post therapy, used virulent phages, such as the Escherichia virus T4, that use the lytic cycle in replication.
+An interesting aspect was noticing that those studies which noted that phages did give a positive immunomodulating effect to patients post-therapy, used virulent phages, such as the Escherichia virus T4, that use the lytic cycle in replication.

 A significant decrease in immunity was observed when mice were infected with the bacterium Pseudomonas aeruginosa with a Pf lysogenic filamentous phage.
 Pf positive strains are very common in chronic and non-healing wounds in comparison to Pf negative ones.
 In addition, to obtain the inflammatory process, Pf positive bacteria were required 50 times less than negative Pf bacteria.
 Passive immunization in mice using monoclonal antibodies to Pf, resulted in significant efficacy in the treatment of infection.
-These results show a the direct, pathogenic role of phage virions in bacterial infections.
+These results show a direct, pathogenic role of phage virions in bacterial infections.

 In conclusion, it should be noted that from a practical point of view, all manufactured bacteriophages are exclusively virulent phages (using the lytic cycle).
 These bacteriophages and do not carry the capability of enhancing the host bacteria, which was shown by the temperate bacteriophages, described in the second study above.